-On April 1, 2015, Thermon Canada, Inc. ("TCI"), a wholly owned indirect subsidiary of the Company, acquired a 75% controlling interest in the business previously operated by Sumac Fabrication Company Limited ("Sumac") for \$10,956, (based on the Canadian Dollar to U.S. Dollar exchange rate on April 1, 2015) in cash, plus a non-interest bearing note ("performance based note") with a principal amount of \$5,905 (based on the Canadian Dollar to U.S. Dollar exchange rate on April 1, 2015) that matures on April 1, 2016, with the actual amount payable at maturity ranging from zero up to a maximum of \$7,500 Canadian Dollars, subject to the achievement of certain performance metrics during the 12 month period ended April 1, 2016.
-Since the terms of the performance based note assume continued employment of Sumac's principals, the estimated payout will be accrued on a ratable basis as compensation expense until the actual amount becomes determinable on April 1, 2016.
-At March 31, 2016, the Company determined that the performance metrics had been achieved and accrued \$5,775 (converted to U.S. currency) as payable under the performance based note.
+On April 1, 2015, Thermon Canada, Inc. ("TCI"), a wholly owned indirect subsidiary of the Company, acquired a 75% controlling interest in the business previously operated by Sumac Fabrication Company Limited ("Sumac") for \$10,956, (based on the Canadian Dollar to U.S. Dollar exchange rate on April 1, 2015) in cash, plus a non-interest bearing note ("performance based note") with a principal amount of \$5,905 (based on the Canadian Dollar to U.S. Dollar exchange rate on April 1, 2015) that matured on April 1, 2016, with the actual amount payable at maturity ranging from zero up to a maximum of \$7,500 Canadian Dollars, subject to the achievement of certain performance metrics during the 12 month period ended April 1, 2016.
+During fiscal 2017, we paid Sumac's principals \$5,805 to satisfy all of the Company's obligations under the performance based note.

 Sumac is located in Fort McMurray, Alberta, Canada.
 Sumac's line of products and solutions are designed to provide a safe and efficient means of supplying temporary electrical power distribution and lighting at energy infrastructure facilities for new construction and during maintenance and turnaround projects at operating facilities.
 Sumac products include power distribution panels, master/slave subpanels, power cords and lighting fixtures.
 Sumac products are sold to end-users operating in many of the same markets as our core thermal solutions, including heavy industrial settings, oil and gas refining and upgrading, power generation plants, petrochemical production facilities and mining operations.
 We believe we will be able to leverage our existing global sales force to further expand the reach of Sumac's product offerings.
 We recognized \$7,992 of goodwill in connection with the Sumac acquisition that we expect will be partially deductible for Canadian taxation purposes.
-For the twelve months ended March 31, 2016, Sumac contributed \$11,710 of revenue and contributed pre-tax income of \$3,546.
+For fiscal 2017 and fiscal 2016, Sumac contributed \$6,805 and \$11,710 of revenue, respectively and contributed pre-tax income of \$1,892 and \$3,546, respectively.